Global record industry makes Friday new music release day

-LONDON Singles and albums will be released on Fridays from now on, harmonizing when fans around the world can purchase new music.
+LONDON Singles and albums will be released on Fridays from now on, harmonising when fans around the world can purchase new music.

 In a borderless business that has grown increasingly digital as artists promote their music on social media platforms, singers, record labels and retailers are aligning distribution, with July 10 marking "New Music Fridays."